SixLabors/docs/articles/ImageSharp/GettingStarted.md

 So you've gone and added the ImageSharp packages and you've been left with the question "so what to I do now?" hopefully some of these snippets can answer that question for you, or at least get you started.

 ### Scaling a jpeg by half and save it again as a jpg
-In this very basic example you are actually utilizing a bunch of ImageSharp features:
+In this very basic example you are actually utilizing a bunch of core ImageSharp features:
 - [Pixel Formats](PixelFormats.md) by using `Rgba32`
 - [Image Formats](ImageFormats.md) by loading and saving a jpeg image
 - [Image Processors](Processing.md) by calling `Mutate()` and `Resize()`